 This problem can easily be solved.
 First make sure that all rules for proper multi-client operation are met (not using the same record/playback channels in both programs).
-Then route the playback signal via TotalMix to a hardware output in the range of the record software, and send it to the record software via the loopback cable.
+Then route the playback signal via TotalMix to a hardware output in the range of the record software, and activate this channel via Ctrl-mouse for recording.